Security/SOC 2

 Veto controls

 • API key scoping: Agent API keys are scoped to specific projects and organizations.
-Cross-tenant access is architecturally prevented.
+Project and organization scoping limits cross-tenant access risk.

 • Environment isolation: Dev, staging, and production environments have separate policy sets.
 An agent authorized in dev is not automatically authorized in production.

 Export the policy YAML file showing allowed tools per agent.
-Export the decision log filtered by agent ID showing denied access attempts.
+Export the decision record filtered by agent ID showing denied access attempts.
 Provide the API key configuration showing project/org scoping.

 CC6.3